erajasekar/AstrosoftApiDoc/source/index.html.md

 # Introduction

 Welcome to Astrosoft API!
-You can use our API to generate vedic astrology reports like Horoscope by providing birth details.
+You can use our API to generate vedic astrology reports by providing birth data.

 You can view code examples in the right hand side, and you can switch the programming language of the examples with the tabs in the top right.